His mother threw him in the Florida trash, and he grew up to become a millionaire

 This was the precondition for Freddie's first invention, which brought him a profit.

-“So I took my father's shoes, cut the sole, made a board and put it inside the shoe with a 90MHz speaker, microphone and network card,” Freddie said.
+“So I took my dad's shoe, cut the sole, made a circuit board and put it inside the shoe with a 90MHz speaker, microphone and network card,” Freddy said.

-“I integrated this with my laptop - this was before Apple Maps or Google Maps - via TomTom on the Garmin platform.
-My dad could wander somewhere, and I had the opportunity to press a button on my laptop and say, "Hey, dad, where are you?"
-He heard me through the loudspeaker in his boot and answered, "Fred, I don't know where I am!"
+“I integrated it with my laptop—this was before Apple Maps or Google Maps—through TomTom on the Garmin platform.
+My dad would be wandering around somewhere and I would be able to press a button on my laptop and say, “Hey Dad, where are you?”
+He heard me through the loudspeaker in his boot and responded, “Fred, I don’t know where I am!”

 Then Freddie tracked his location using a GPS tracker and went to pick up his father.
 According to him, he had to do it about eight times.